O2 (UK): Sponsorships

 O2 currently sponsor the England rugby team, and in 2003 launched a mobile video service allowing customers to download or stream video content related to the 2003 Rugby World Cup.
 The initial deal was signed in 1995, as Cellnet, and then renewed in 2000 as BT Cellnet.
 In 2005, Telefónica O2 extended their involvement in rugby union, signing a new deal with the England rugby team and the Rugby Football Union, as well as O2 rugbyclass and Premier Rugby Ltd for the English Premiership.
-Their latest renewal of the sponsorship was in 2016, which ran for five years until September 2021 and was again renewed in 2021 for another 5 years till 2026.
+Their latest renewal of the sponsorship was in 2016, which ran for five years until September 2021 and was again renewed in 2021 for another 5 years till 2026 and in November 2025 the sponsorship was again extended for another 5 years till 2031.

 Additionally, Telefónica O2 had a long-standing relationship with Arsenal F.C., being their shirt sponsor until the end of the 2005/2006 season.
 In 2005, a three-year deal was signed that saw Telefónica O2 become the team's exclusive mobile communications partner.

 O2 were the main sponsor of the Channel 4 reality TV show Big Brother from its second series (as BT Cellnet) in 2001 until its fourth series in 2003.
 They also sponsored the spin-off shows Celebrity Big Brother 2 in 2002 and Teen Big Brother in 2003.
 In total O2 sponsored five series of the show.

 In 2022, O2 entered into its first boxing sponsorship deal with boxer Shannon Ryan.

+In July 2026, after obtaining the naming rights to the SSE Arena, Belfast, it took over SSE's previous title partner of the Belfast Giants ice hockey team.